Guided Access – Allow Access To One Photo And Block The Access To Others

 Open the Photos app afterwards and choose an image that you want to show your friends.

 Press the Home Button (iPhone 8 and older) or the Side Button (iPhone X and newer) on the right hand side three times to activate the guided access for this photo.

 Then tap Options in the bottom left corner.

 You will see a list of the available options.
 Touch is one of them.
 Deactivate it and click Done.

 Then you can press Start in the top right corner to enable the guided access.
 Now you can pass on your iPhone carefree to your friends, because you do not have to worry about that somebody is going through your private photos.
 The access is limited to only this photo.

-To deactivate the guided access, you have to press the Home Button three times again and enter your Passcode or scan your fingerprint.
+To deactivate the guided access, you have to press the Home Button or Side Button three times again and enter your Passcode or scan your fingerprint/face.
 Afterwards you can press End in the top left corner.